 - REMEMBER YOUR COMMITMENT—Whether you are just starting out in your relationship with your partner, or your marriage, remember that you must commit yourselves to each other.
 A commitment is like a vow or a promise.
 That is the only way to navigate the rough waters that will arise in any human interaction.
 If you are married, especially, you must remember your vows and how you felt when you made them.
 You believed in your vows.
 When things in your relationship start to go south, it is the time to re-evaluate and try to salvage and pick up the pieces.
 Keeping a promise in today’s throw-away culture is not easy, but couples who remain committed to each other through thick or thin will go through the rough patch and come out stronger than ever.

 - OPEN THE LINES OF COMMUNICATION—Communication is the main component in cultivating a sound relationship.
 Communication is easy.
 Talk to each other!
+Get to know and speak each other’s love language.
 You must carve time out of your day to have conversations.
 Coming home from work and sitting in front of the TV or going on mobile devices and not conversing is a recipe for disaster.
 This is how couples grow apart.
 You couldn’t get enough of each other when you first started dating, and now you have nothing to say to each other.
 If you have something you want to share with your partner, make sure you do not start the conversation at a time he or she will not be fully engaged because they are busy doing something else.
 When you do this, you set yourself up for failure.
 It’s not that he didn’t want to listen to you, it’s that he was genuinely busy.
 Instead, tell your partner that you want to talk at a time that is good for both.
 Usually, at bedtime couples find that they can converse and share their feelings openly and honestly.
 Word of advice, though.
 If you find that you are having difficulty communicating with your partner, for whatever reason, I recommend you seek professional help from a therapist, clergy, or counselor.

 - KEEP THE ROMANCE ALIVE–keeping the flames of romance going can sometimes be difficult when life gets in the way, but keeping the embers glowing is a must to keep the passion alive.
 Rekindling the romance means that your love life may need a boost, especially if you’ve lost some of the attraction for each other.
 Romance and intimacy do not only mean sex, although sex is an integral component of a healthy relationship.
 But if you find that your relationship is lacking in this department, you may start by re-establishing the intimacy that has been lost.
 Make sure you take time to snuggle, cuddle, sweet talk, and all the things you did when you first started out that made you wild about each other.